I enjoy researching and writing about the history, folklore and customs of Britain, Ireland, Western Europe, and Scandinavia.

-If you ever travel to Dingle in Ireland, and make a trip around the picturesque Slea Head Drive, you might notice some strange round huts made of stone.
+If you ever travel to Dingle in Ireland and make a trip around the picturesque Slea Head Drive, you might notice some strange round huts made of stone.
 Some of you may even stop to explore the sites, scratching your head at the mystery of their age.

 Some of these huts stand alone, others in close little clusters like a gaggle of old women whispering gossip in each other's ears.
-In a few places, there is even hint of a larger settlement.
+In a few places, there is even a hint of a larger settlement.

 Gossip and rumours indeed seem to be the way in which the casual visitor is educated.
 Many believe that they are viewing the abodes of the inhabitants of "Stone Age Ireland".
-Let us cut through the misinformation, and look at what they really are, and why they appear where they do.
+Let us cut through the misinformation, and look at what they really are and why they appear where they do.
 These amazing little huts deserve to be looked at in detail.

 World Class Heritage

 Beehive huts can be found in great numbers in County Kerry, Ireland.
-The most well known examples are to be found at the monastic settlement on Skellig Michael (Sceilig Mhichíl).
+The most well-known examples are to be found at the monastic settlement on Skellig Michael (Sceilig Mhichíl).
 A UNESCO World Heritage Site, this early Christian monastery clings to the steep cliffs of an isolated rocky island situated to the west of the mainland of the Iveragh Peninsula.
-A visitors centre on Valentia Island (Dairbhre) gives some excellent background on the monastic settlement, its structures, and the men that dwelt in them.
+A visitor centre on Valentia Island (Dairbhre) gives some excellent background on the monastic settlement, its structures, and the men that dwelt in them.
 From Valentia, the more intrepid explorer may travel by boat to the Skellig Isles and explore Skellig Michael by foot if they dare tackle the hundreds of steep steps leading to the monastery which was believed to have been founded between the 6th and 8th Centuries.

 The Skelligs are not the only place that you might find a Clochán.
 These structures are found in abundance along the Slea Head Drive on the westerly tip of the Dingle Peninsula, particularly around Mount Eagle and Mount Brandon.
 Of these, the most spectacular example must be the site at Fahan (Glenfahan) where the remains of hundreds of beehive huts and other dry stone structures can be seen in various states of ruin.
 At one point, over 400 beehive huts were recorded at this site .

 The more observant visitor might notice some of these huts dotted around the landscape, which are marked on local maps as Clochán.
 Along the Slea Head Drive, there are two sites that welcome visitors.
-The first is probably the most visited, and is well organised for the inquisitive.
+The first is probably the most visited and is well organised for the inquisitive.
 Caher Conor (Cathair na gConcúireach) is a fine example of these corbelled stone structures.
 It consists of a small group of five beehive huts, but also an early Christian structure that may have been used as a church.
-This rectangular structure contains a stone inscribed with a cross, and may have been built in the style of the Gallarus Oratory on the north of the peninsula.
+This rectangular structure contains a stone inscribed with a cross and may have been built in the style of the Gallarus Oratory on the north of the peninsula.
 This building is now a ruin, but the huts are kept in good condition with regular maintenance carried out by The Office of Public Works.

 A leaflet handed out to visitors to Caher Conor describes how the site is named after a structure called a cathair, which is a Gaelic word to describe a ring fort.

 The buildings at Caher Conor stand within a thick stone enclosure, which is not uncommon.
 Many ring forts contain several buildings, which would have protected the inhabitants from raids from foes, and also would serve to protect any livestock when brought in at night.
-There are several more cathair type ruins in the area, containing what is left of bee hive huts within a circular fort wall.
+There are several more cathair type ruins in the area containing what is left of bee hive huts within a circular fort wall.

 A short distance around Slea Head brings you to the second site open to visitors.
-These huts stand on land adjacent to the house of a Gaelic speaking lady, and a knock on the door will grant you access to the wonderful ruins.
+These huts stand on land adjacent to the house of a Gaelic-speaking lady, and a knock on the door will grant you access to the wonderful ruins.

 The hillside is covered with beehive huts.
 Some are ruins, whilst others are still whole.
 It seems their usefulness has kept them from being lost.
-Some are used as shelters by the sheep, whilst another is used as a shed by the land-owner.
+Some are used as shelters by the sheep, whilst another is used as a shed by the landowner.
 This is not unique or unusual.
 These structures are still built around the peninsula as out-buildings.

 It is at this site that one of the more impressive structures can be found.
-There is a large building made of three beehive huts, joined together by doorways.
+There is a large building made of three beehive huts joined together by doorways.
 The building contains a fire pit and what could have been used as a shallow well or basin, with alcoves in the lower inside walls for storing goods.
 It may be that this was the home of an important family in the settlement.

 There are so many huts at Fahan that it has been suggested that this was a city of sorts.
 It is very hard to date the site though, as the corbelling technique has been used for centuries .